RonanMarrinan/latin101portfolio/translation4.md

 2. Parse possent (PNTMV) and explain its mood.
   - Possent is Third person, plural, imperfect, active and subjunctive.
 In a temporal clause the subjuncitve express the circumstances.
 3. Explain the sentence structure of DANAI MINERVAE DONUM DANT?
-  - It is an independent clause.
+  - The Subject is DANAI, the verb is DANT.
+The direct object is DONUM.
+The indirect object is MINERVAE.
 4. What type of verb is arbitrati sunt?
   - Transitive verb.
 5. What kind of grammatical construction do we have in the sentence Priamus imperavit equum in templum Minervae duci?
 Identify its constituent parts.